Zole: Rules

 Zole is usually played by 3 to 5 players, called zolemann, although only 3 zolemannes simultaneously take part in the play, one play against another two.
 The game is trick-based and commonly played for money.
 There is no time limit for the party, but duration of the turn limited to 1 minute.

 If there are 4 players the dealer sits out the round while the remaining 3 play.
 If there are 5 players the dealer deals to the First, Second and Fourth player so the dealer and the Third player sit out the round.
 Traditionally they go for the drinks and snacks during this time.
 Importantly the players that sit out are on the side of the 2 players playing against the one player for scoring/payment purposes.

-In the beginning of the game the dealer is voluntary selected from the participants.
-The dealer is the player who draws the strongest card from the pack with the Queen of clubs being the strongest.
-In the following games, the player to the left of current dealer will become the next dealer.
+In the beginning of the game, the players draw one card each from the deck.
+The first dealer is the player who draws the strongest card from the pack with the Queen of clubs being the strongest.
+In the following hands, the player to the left of current dealer will become the next dealer.